 - What They Offer: Virgin America offers “compensation and a confirmed seat on a later flight.”

-- Who They Deny: Virgin starts involuntary denials with those who have no seat assignment or who have not arrived at the gate on time.
+- Who They Deny: Virgin starts involuntary denials with those who are “last to check in or arrive at the baggage drop off desk or self-service check in kiosks.”

 When it comes to Business Travel, it’s essential that you get where you need to be and that you get there on time — with no unexpected disruptions (like an involuntary bump) along the way.

-At JTB USA Business Travel, we are the business travel agency that helps our clients get the greatest return on their investments in flights, hotels, rental cars and other expenses.
-We use a common sense approach to Business Travel, and we leverage our relationships with airlines, hotel chains and other service providers to ensure that your Travelers have the best possible experience when on the road.
+At JTB Business Travel, we are the travel management company that helps our clients get the greatest return on their investments in flights, hotels, rental cars and other expenses.
+We use a common-sense approach to Business Travel, and we leverage our relationships with airlines, hotel chains and other service providers to ensure that your Travelers have the best possible experience when on the road.

 Contact us today about avoiding bumps and making the most of your Business Travel.